lrlrlrlr/COMP4336-resources/README.md

 **Last quiz hint:**
-Attempt the MCQ practice for the textbook:
+Attempt the MCQ practice for the textbook(pages):
  - **Wireless Coding and Modulation 33**
  - **WiFi Basics 75**
  - **76 Wireless and Mobile Networking**